Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

-\begin{remark} For the sake of simple presentation of the correctness proof, when considering fair executions, we assume that any message that arrives in $R$ without being transmitted in $R$ does so within $\bigO(1)$ asynchronous rounds in $R$. \end{remark}
+\begin{remark} For the sake of simplifying the presentation of the correctness proof, when considering fair executions, we assume that any message that arrives in $R$ without being transmitted in $R$ does so within $\bigO(1)$ asynchronous rounds in $R$. \end{remark}

-\Subsubsection{{Demonstrating recovery of consensus objects invoked by higher layer's algorithms}} Note that the assumption made in Section~\ref{sec:initialization} simplifies the challenge of meeting the design criteria of self-stabilizing systems.
-Specifically, demonstrating recovery from transient-faults, \ie convergence proof, can be done by showing termination of all operations in the presence of transient-faults.
-This is because the assumption made in Section~\ref{sec:initialization} implies that, as long as the termination requirement is always guaranteed, then eventually the system reaches a state in which only initialized consensus objects exist.
+\Subsubsection{{Demonstrating recovery of consensus objects invoked by higher layers' algorithms}} Note that the assumption made in Section~\ref{sec:initialization} simplifies the challenge of meeting the design criteria of self-stabilizing systems.
+Specifically, demonstrating recovery from transient-faults, \ie convergence proof, can be done by showing completion of all operations in the presence of transient-faults.
+This is because the assumption made in Section~\ref{sec:initialization} implies that, as long as the completion requirement is always guaranteed, then eventually the system reaches a state in which only initialized consensus objects exist.

 \remove{